-Principal safety functions and requirements for the safety related systems, structures and components are documented early in the design process, in Safety Design Guides (SDGs), as mentioned under Article 18.
-SDG-001 presents a list of all systems and structures deemed to have a safety function, and for each instance an explanation is given as to what the safety function is included in the design.
-From there, SDG-001 lists the high level safety requirements that are imposed in order to ensure effectiveness of the specified safety function.
+The principal safety functions and requirements for the safety related systems, structures and components are documented early in the design process, in Safety Design Guides (SDGs).
+The list of all the systems and structures deemed to have a safety function is included in the SDGs and for each item an explanation is given on the specific safety function(s).
+From there the high level safety requirements are derived to ensure effectiveness of the specified safety functions.

-With the SDG-001 giving high-level safety design requirements, other project documentation specifies more detailed requirements.
-Examples of such project documentation include other SDGs, design guides, design manuals, program specifications, safety (thermal-hydraulic, stress, reliability) analysis reports, manufacturer's manuals, etc.
+With SDGs giving high-level safety design requirements, other project documentation specifies more detailed requirements.
+Examples of such project documentation include other design guides, design manuals, program specifications, safety (thermal-hydraulic, stress, reliability) analysis reports, manufacturer's manuals, etc.

-Commissioning Specifications and Objectives (CSOs), which include Safety Objectives, define the system commissioning requirements necessary to assure that sufficient checks and tests are performed to demonstrate that the plant systems comply with the applicable design, safety and regulatory requirements.
+The Commissioning Specifications and Objectives (CSOs), which include Safety Objectives, define the system commissioning requirements necessary to assure that sufficient checks and tests are performed to demonstrate that the plant systems comply with the applicable design, safety and regulatory requirements.
 Unit 2 CSOs incorporated the relevant Key Commissioning Objectives (KCOs) developed during Unit 1 commissioning.